FReak4L/Tc-Config/README.md

   <li>
     <strong>QoS Setup:</strong>
-    <p>Here, `tc` (traffic control) is configured with HTB (Hierarchical Token Bucket) to manage your network traffic.
+    <p>Here, <code>tc</code>` (traffic control) is configured with HTB (Hierarchical Token Bucket) to manage your network traffic.
 This setup ensures that traffic is allocated fairly among different types of network usage, prioritizing important traffic when necessary.</p>
   </li>

   <li>
     <strong>Traffic Shaping:</strong>
-    <p>The script then implements traffic shaping techniques using advanced queue disciplines like `fq_codel`, `fq_pie`, and `cake`.
+    <p>The script then implements traffic shaping techniques using advanced queue disciplines like `<code>FQ_Codel</code>, <code>FQ_Pie</code>, and <code>CAKE</code>.
 These help reduce latency and bufferbloat, leading to a smoother internet experience.</p>
   </li>

   <li>
     <strong>Traffic Management & Obfuscation:</strong>
-    <p>Finally, `iptables` rules are added to manage and obfuscate traffic.
+    <p>Finally, <code>iptables</code> rules are added to manage and obfuscate traffic.
 This step is important for ensuring that your network remains efficient and secure, by controlling the flow of packets and preventing congestion.</p>
   </li>
 </ol>